keyou/netsnoop/README.md

 # netsnoop

-A network snoop tool, support detect multi-client network (unicast/multicast) bandwith,delay,jitter,loss which is not supported by iperf3 currently.
+A network snoop tool, support detect multi-client (which is not supported by iperf3 now) network (unicast/multicast) bandwith,delay,jitter,loss.

 ## Usage